shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 Our gameplay is relatively simple.
 Through progressing through choices, you want to get to the end goal of finishing the story and seeing it to the end.

-Right arrow key and enter allows you to progress the dialogue box.
+Right Arrow key, space, Left Mouse click, and enter allows you to progress the dialogue box.

 Use your mouse to pick choices.

-Press 'S' to save the game and reopen the game on the spot you left off.
+Press 's' to save the game and reopen the game on the spot you left off.

 # Main Roles #